GrowthPath/zoho_analytics_connector/README.md

 Authentication
 ==============
-AuthTokens are deprecated.
+AuthTokens are now retired, replaced with OAuth2.

 OAuth2 notes are below.
 When you create EnhancedZohoAnalyticsClient or ReportClient, you need to pass ClientID, ClientSecret and a RefreshToken.
+The RefreshToken is the equivalent of the old AuthToken.

-To use AuthToken, pass the AuthToken, and set ClientID and ClientSecret to none.
+To use AuthToken (retired authentication method), pass the AuthToken, and set ClientID and ClientSecret to none.
 The test cases give some hints.